dfilaretti/WeirdDrums/README.md

-# Little Tekno Drummer (LTD)
+# WeirdDrums Free

-A simple drum synthesiser plugin inspired by the awesome [Sonic Charge Microtonic](https://soniccharge.com/microtonic), one of my favourite plugins.
-All sounds are synthesised in realtime - no samples used.
+A free and open source little drum synth plugin inspired by the awesome [Sonic Charge Microtonic](https://soniccharge.com/microtonic), one of my favourite plugins.
+All sounds are synthesised in realtime - no samples used! 🎹

 ![Screenshot](img/composition-2.png)